erickmwas10075-beep/erick_-peter/markdown-practice.md

 linkedin link is https://www.linkedin.com/in/erick-mwangi-7291823b0/
 ### what i want to learn
-i want to learn Ai
+-i want to learn Ai

-i want to learn how to creat an AI agent
+*i want to learn how to creat an AI agent

-i want to learn AI in automation of machine
++i want to learn AI in automation of machine
 ### Table
 |Tool   |  purpose   |  link                                              |
 |-------|------------|----------------------------------------------------|